Integrating Artificial Neural Networks into Undergraduate Physics Laboratory: A Compound Pendulum Case Study: Results and Discussion

+A linear regression analysis was performed comparing the ANN-predicted values with experimental values and are presented in Figure 7 for the training, validation, and testing datasets.
+The strong linear correlation between ANN predicted and experimental values of g and the correlation coefficient (R ) values close to unity, indicate that the ANN model successfully captures the relationship between the input parameters and g.
+While the ANN predictions exhibit very small deviations, it is important to interpret these results within the context of experimental uncertainty and model assumptions.

-Figure 6 presents the error histogram of the ANN model for Training, Validation, and Test datasets, with errors defined as the difference between Targets (true values) and Outputs (predicted values).
-The error distribution is represented across 20 bins, which allows a detailed visualization of how errors are spread.
-The central peak, located near zero error, indicates that the ANN model has a high prediction accuracy, with the majority of the instances (for training, validation, and test) concentrated around the zero-error mark.
+Errors in ANN model are defined as the difference between targets (true values) and outputs (predicted values).
+The distribution of prediction errors in the ANN model is studied graphically through an error histogram for Training, Validation and Test datasets as shown in Fig. 7.
+The error distribution is represented across 20 bins.
+The orange line at the center represents the exact zero-error point.
+The central peak, located near zero error mark, indicates that the ANN model has a high prediction accuracy, with the majority of the instances (for training, validation, and test) concentrated around the zero-error mark.
 This suggests that the model has successfully minimized the error during training and generalizes well to unseen data.
-Training Data (Blue): The training dataset exhibits the most significant concentration of instances near zero error, demonstrating that the model has effectively learned the patterns in the training data.
-Validation Data (Green): A smaller proportion of errors are associated with the validation set, but they are also close to zero error, reflecting good generalization.
-Test Data (Red): Similar to the validation set, the test dataset shows a small error spread, indicating that the model maintains its accuracy on unseen data.
-The orange line at the center represents the exact zero-error point.
-The symmetry and proximity of most errors around this line demonstrate the model's precision.
+The training dataset (Blue) exhibits the most significant concentration of instances near zero error, demonstrating that the model has effectively learned the patterns in the training data.
+A smaller proportion of errors are associated with the validation data set (Green), but they are also close to zero error, reflecting good generalization.
+The test data set (Red) also shows a small error spread, indicating that the model maintains its accuracy on unseen data.
+The symmetry and proximity of most errors around this line demonstrate the model’s precision.
 A few instances on the left and right tails of the histogram indicate small deviations from zero error.
-However, these errors are minimal and do not significantly impact the model's overall performance.
+However, these errors are minimal and do not significantly impact the model’s overall performance.